Categories

 Susan Ann Ackerman is verified by DNA match with me and Lusk.
 She married Robert Lusk III.
 Since this is a DNA match I figure we can call this line verified.

 A great many family members have started a family tree on Ancestry.
 One thing you have to do with hints is view the supporting documentation/sources.
 If you just pull in info from member trees you may get wrong information and make a mess of your tree and information.
 I know because I’ve done it.
 When evaluating member trees in hints.
-Always before inporting the information check out the sources.
+Always, before inporting the information, check out the sources.
 I am not saying to always ignore the information.
-If may give you a “hint” to dig a little deeper.
+It may give you a “hint” to dig a little deeper.
 Also don’t just add a source without verifing the information in the source.
-Ancestry supplies hint based on “best available” information.
+Ancestry supplies hints based on “best available” information.
 I would say maybe 80% is accurate.
 But there is that 20% that may be wrong.
 Bottom line, check the sources.

 A few observations about DNA testing.
 I am finding very interesting information via DNA.
 Here is a little overview.